-Element Shop provides for a range of floor coverings.
-These include tiled and wooden floors and floors with carpet or vinyl.
+Element Shop provides for a range of floor different coverings that include tiled, engineered wood flooring and floors with carpet or vinyl.
 Electric heating mats are perfect for renovations.
-They are easy to install and are a cost effective solution.
+They are easy to install and are a cost-effective solution.

-What type do I need?
+Which type of electric underfloor heating do I need?

-- The size of the room
+- Size of the room

 - Quality of insulation